AY2324S2-CS2113-T11-1/tp/docs/UserGuide.md

 * `HABIT_ID` and `INCREMENT_COUNT` have to be numerical.
 * `INCREMENT_COUNT` can be set to 0, but the habit count will remain the same.
+* The habit count can only be incremented to a maximum of `2147483647`, which represents the maximum range of an integer.
+Any exceeding count will result in an error message due to integer overflow.

 Example of usage (increasing count):
 ```